rollieolie/LittleJsHelper/README.md

 1. git clone https://github.com/rollieolie/LittleJsHelper.git
 2. cd LittleJsHelper
 3. run ./copy_touserbin.sh - copies programs I created to /usr/bin/$programName so they can run onces called in main program
-4. If you don't want to do that you can mannually change the programs path in main program or how you please
+4. If you don't want to do that you can mannually change the programs path in main program or how you please ex: GetUrl changed to ~/path/to/GetUrl.py
 5. To run it - ./LittleJsHelper.sh -h for options or copy to /usr/bin/ then LittleJsHelper -h
 6. Don't forget to add sudo if needed and to chmod +x $program when needed
 ```

-## Features and programs wrapped up

 ### Using Little JS Helper